wbrueckner/cv2pynq/README.md

 cv2PYNQ also includes the Video-Subsystem of the [base](https://github.com/Xilinx/PYNQ) project of PYNQ.
 Therefore, the HDMI In and Out interfaces can be used in your application.
-The library calculates every filter for gray-channel images with 1080p within 16 ms if the input and output buffers are located in the continuous memory of the chip.
+The library calculates every filter for gray-channel images with 1080p within 16 ms if the input and output buffers are located in the contiguous memory of the chip.

 ## Get Started
 Install by typing: